-Here’s a quick example: let’s say you need to write up the instruction of the first step to clean your home, which is deciding whether to throw away or keep an item (courtesy of Marie Condo’s cleaning method).
+Let’s say you need to write up the instruction of the first step to clean your home, which would be deciding whether to throw away or keep an item (courtesy of Marie Condo’s cleaning method).

 This is only a made-up scenario, and in which case, flowchart is not that helpful because the text-based instruction is already quite easy to follow.
 But as you can imagine, for processes with numerous steps and complex rules, flowchart can be a powerful tool to describe processes clearly and concisely.

-Since its invention, flowchart has expanded its usage to different functions and industries, with various types serving specific purposes.
-Alternate names for “flowchart” may include process flowchart, functional flowchart, process map, process chart, functional process chart, business process model, process model, process flow diagram, work flow diagram, business flow diagram, etc.
+Since its invention, flow chart has expanded its usage to different functions and industries, with various types serving specific purposes.
+Alternate names for “flowchart” may include process flowchart, functional flow chart, process map, process chart, functional process chart, business process model, process model, process flow diagram, work flow diagram, business flow diagram, etc.

 Flowchart is a very simple yet powerful tool to improve productivity in both our personal and work life.
 Here are some ways flowchart can be helpful:

-In 1921, the Frank and Lillian Gilbreth.
-In 1921, the couple presented the graphic-based method in a presentation titled: “Process Charts: First Steps in Finding the One Best Way to do Work”, to members of the American Society of Mechanical Engineers (ASME).
+In 1921, the Frank and Lillian presented what was only a "graphic-based method" in a presentation titled: “Process Charts: First Steps in Finding the One Best Way to do Work”, to members of the American Society of Mechanical Engineers (ASME).